 After breakfast, we transfer overland to the Waimangu Volcanic Valley.
 This relatively young geothermal site was created by nearby Mount Tarawera's last eruption in 1886.
 We take a leisurely hike, descending into the lush valley of green vegetation, pink silica terraces, and blue waters.
 We'll discover the Inferno Crater, filled with brilliant turquoise water, and Frying Pan Lake, the world's largest hot spring.
 We'll also embark on a cruise of Lake Rotomahana, where our captain explains more about the history of Rotorua and shows us more geothermal sites that aren't accessible by land.

-Early this afternoon we’ll return to our hotel, enjoying lunch en route.
+We'll enjoy lunch before returning to our hotel.
 Upon arrival, you may choose to relax or set off to do some exploring, and dinner will be on your own.